 Financial literacy for kids can seem intimidating, especially if it’s a skill you don’t feel equipped with yourself.
 While the socio-economic backgrounds of children can impact opportunities they may face, helping them feel prepared about money can influence their overall relationship with it.

-Don’t shy away from difficult topics, like the possibility of debt and applying for a credit building loan, when conversing with your children about finances.
+Don’t shy away from difficult topics, like the possibility of debt and applying for a credit building loan, when having money conversations with your children.
 When children practice proper money management techniques early, they’re more inclined to make effective financial decisions throughout life.

 This post shares 15 carefully selected games and activities to teach kids of all ages money management best practices to make more confident decisions when it comes to their wallets.